 2. Demand Letter

 Owners who don’t respond to the initial contact effort on behalf of the lender will often receive a demand letter after the second missed payment.
-This letter will demand that arrears must be paid immediately to prevent foreclosure and may come from an attorney, the lender or a collection agency.
+This letter will demand that arrears must be paid immediately to preventing foreclosure and may come from an attorney, the lender or a collection agency.

 3. Statement of Foreclosure Claim